danielkunin/Deeplearning-Visualizations/README.md

 ## Publishing an article

 Change the `published` tag in `_config.yml` to true for all articles that are being published.
+In the `_config.yml` file change `baseurl:` to
+ - `""` if you are sharing folder
-Then, from terminal run `JEKYLL_ENV=production jekyll build` in the top folder for a local version of the website.
+ - `deeplearning.ai/ai-notes` if you are adding to the server From terminal run `JEKYLL_ENV=production jekyll build` in the top folder.
 A publishable HTML version of the website will be available in the `_site` folder.
-Transfer the content of the `_site` folder to the server.
+Share and view the `_site` folder by running `python -m http.server 4000` from it or transfer the content of the `_site` folder to the server to host it.

 ## Improvements